Innlandet-Fylkesarkiv/file-converter/README.md

 - [GhostScript](https://www.ghostscript.com/index.html) under the GNU Affero General Public License v3.0.
 - [LibreOffice](https://www.libreoffice.org/) under the Mozilla Public License 2.0.
 - [Siegfried](https://www.itforarchivists.com/siegfried/) under the Apache License 2.0.
+> NOTE: If you are on Linux see [Installation for Linux](#installation-for-linux) for more info on Siegfried installation

 ### Installation for Windows
 ### Installation for Linux